CHAPTER 1 – Cassie and Greg

 ‘Teddy we are fine and going to help daddy.’
 She regularly checks the phone for signal being careful to walk in the small circle of light.
 The road leads around another corner, she checks for signal.
 Nothing.
 Cassie walks on focused on the phone signal, when the first sting of rain hits her cheek.
 She shivers and pulls Teddy closer.
 She knows she mustn’t stop, she has to help daddy!

 The phone rains wet.
 The light shines and Cassie continually checks it.
 Suddenly it flickers once, twice and dies.
 Cassie stops dead she didn’t think to put it in her pocket, she was too busy following the light.
 She is terrified and the darkness presses in against her, crying she crushes Teddy to her chest.
 He keeps her warm and she feels better but knows that she must get help fast.

 The sand no longer crunches under her feet, it squelches.
-The lightening leads her way and she hopes that it doesn’t hit her.
+The lightening leads her way and she;’s too little to know the danger it represents.
 She puts one wet foot in front of the other, hugging Teddy.
 Her eyes peer into the darkness and the brave child keeps on walking.
 Suddenly she sees a flicker of light and stops.
 She stares shivering through the cold rain.
 The light flickers again.
 The light is off the road but Cassie can’t walk all the way home, she struggles to decide.

 CHAPTER 4 – Please help